Giroux scores twice, Flyers beat Coyotes 5-2

-Once 4-7, Philadelphia went 3-0-1 on a swing through California and Arizona to get its season headed back in the right direction.

-"Tonight for sure wasn't our prettiest game, but we found a way to win," coach Dave Hakstol said.
-"There's a lot of strengths that we like out of this road trip and there's a lot of areas we can look at and try to improve as well."

 The Flyers jumped on the Coyotes early, going up 2-0 after first-period goals from Giroux and Shayne Gostisbehere.
-Sean Couturier also scored and Oskar Lindblom added an empty-net goal to help the Flyers end Arizona's five-game winning streak.
+Sean Couturier also scored and Oskar Lindblom added an empty-net goal for Philadelphia, which completed its four-game trip 3-0-1.

-"We probably needed a little more from a couple of guys, but the main part, I thought we battled back," Coyotes coach Rick Tocchet said.
-"In the third period, we had our chances, they scored on theirs."

-Pickard made his second straight start after Michael Neuvirth was placed on injured reserve and Brian Elliott was injured in a collision with teammate Travis Konecny during practice Sunday.
+Pickard made his second straight start after Michael Neuvirth was placed on injured reserve and Brian Elliott was injured colliding with teammate Travis Konecny during practice Sunday.

-Pickard was sharp most of the night, giving up Alex Galchenyuk's power-play goal in the second period and Michael Grabner's goal late in the third after giving up four goals in an overtime loss to San Jose on Sunday.
+Pickard was sharp most of the night, giving up Alex Galchenyuk's power-play goal in the second period and Michael Grabner's goal late in the third.

-"It's good to get in a rhythm for sure," Picard said after his fifth start of the season.
-"I'm starting to get more comfortable and I thought the last two were my best two so far."

 The Coyotes went on a scoring binge during their win streak, outscoring opponents 24-7 over five games, including four straight games with at least three goals in the first period.